werf22/To-Do-List_TaskSpecific-Chat/TASK.md

 *   **UI/UX Refinements:** Continue general improvements to layout, styling, and user interaction based on `TASK_FIELD_CONFIG` and feedback.
 *   **FilterBar Enhancements:** Further refine filter interactions, possibly adding more advanced filter types or improving existing ones.
+*   **Task:** Test and Verify `o4-mini` Tool Update Workaround

+**Context:**
+Implemented a non-streaming workaround for `o4-mini` tool updates using `generateText` in the backend, triggered by a manual fetch from the frontend.
+Also created `/lib/ai/contextHelper.ts` to provide task context.

+**Goal:** Ensure the workaround functions correctly and resolves the previous issues with `o4-mini` tool calls.

+**Steps / Verification:**
+1. Run the application (`npm run dev`).
+2. Select the `o4-mini` model in the AI Chat Interface.
+3. Load a specific task.
+4. Ask the AI to update a field (e.g., change priority, description).
+5. Click the "Update Task" button.
+6.  **Check Frontend:** Observe the loading state (`isManualUpdating`) and the final response from the AI (should confirm update or report error).
+7.  **Check Browser Console:** Verify the `[AIChatInterface] Manual Update Payload:` log shows `model: 'o4-mini'` and `isManualToolUpdate: true`.
+8.  **Check Terminal Logs:**
+    *   Verify the `[API Route] Received Raw Body:` and `[API Route] Parsed Data Object:` logs show the correct model and `isManualToolUpdate: true`.
+    *   Verify the `Using AI Model:` log shows `o4-mini`.
+    *   Verify the `Context Helper: Task with ID ...` log appears if the task is found (or warning if not).
+    *   Verify the `Handling manual tool update for o4-mini...` log appears.
+    *   Verify the `Update tool called with args:` log shows the arguments extracted by `generateText`.
+    *   Verify the `Executing task update...` and `Task update result:` logs appear from `executeTaskUpdate`.
+    *   Confirm no new errors related to the API call or tool execution.
+9.  **Check Linting:** Confirm the persistent import error for `contextHelper.ts` in `app/api/ai/chat/route.ts` is resolved after the last server restart.

+**Next:** If testing is successful, proceed with planned features.
+If issues persist, debug based on logs.

 ## Recently Completed (to be moved to DONE.md upon verification)